Raunak-Sarmacharya/kcn-seniors-docs/docs/user-management/registration-settings.md

 # User Registration Settings

 User registration settings control how new users can join your site and what their default permissions will be.
-This guide covers comprehensive registration configuration for the KCN Seniors website, including membership workflows and approval processes.
+This guide covers comprehensive registration configuration for the website, including membership workflows and approval processes.

 ## Registration Configuration